benscabbia/Shutdown-Timer/README.md

 Features:

--Can specify shutdown timer in hours, minutes and seconds -Can start/abort a timer
+*Can specify shutdown timer in hours, minutes and seconds *Can start/abort a timer
--Minimizes to system tray and can be reopened from tray (keeping track of timer with a visual timer)
+*Minimizes to system tray and can be reopened from tray (keeping track of timer with a visual timer)